probe-rs/webpage/src/docs/knowledge-base/cmsis-packs.md

     pc_erase_all: number
     # The offset where the data section of the ELF binary starts.
     data_section_offset: number
+    # Encoding (and compression algorithm) supported by the flash algorithm.
+    transfer_encoding: raw | miniz
     flash_properties:
       # The address range for which this flash algorithm is to be used.
       address_range: